-WEL WELL INTERVENTION OPERATIONS CT Opera tional Considerations (with well control consequences) CT WI-SF-CTO-04.01.02 WCH01.02 The forces on coiled tubing created by well pressure.
-Explain the forces on the coiled tubing caused by well pressure: - Buckling - Collapse. В
+WEL WELL INTERVENTION OPERATIONS CT Opera tional considerations (with well control consequences) CT WI-SF-CTO-04.01.02 WCH01.02 The forces on coiled tubing created by well pressure.
+Explain the forces on the coiled tubing caused by well pressure: - buckling - collapse. В

-Contr olled V /ell Shut in CT WI-SF-CTO-04.02.01 WCA04.05 Coiled tubing shear ram equipment operating limits.
+Contr olled w ell shut in CT WI-SF-CTO-04.02.01 WCA04.05 Coiled tubing shear ram equipment operating limits.
 Explain when the coiled tubing shear ram equipment will shear and when it will not.
-A WI-SF-CTO-04.02.02 WCH01.01 How to shut in the well quickly and safely with or without coiled tubing in the hole.
-Outline why it is important to safely shut in the well during a coiled tubing operation: - With coiled tubing in the hole - Without coiled tubing in the hole.
+A WI-SF-CTO-04.02.02 WCH01.01 How to shut in the well quickly and safely with or without coiled tubing in the well.
+Outline why it is important to safely shut in the well during a coiled tubing operation: - with coiled tubing in the well - without coiled tubing in the well.
 A